-Lizzie McAdam (she/her/hers) is a Registered Drama Therapist (RDT) and Licensed Creative Arts Therapist (LCAT), and holds master’s degrees in Drama Therapy (NYU) and Childhood General and Special Education (Bank Street College of Education).
+Lizzie McAdam (she/her/hers), MA, RDT/BCT, LCAT is a Licensed Creative Arts Therapist (LCAT), Registered Drama Therapist (RDT), and Board Certified Trainer (BCT).
 She has worked in a variety of settings, including schools, colleges, inpatient psychiatry, and outpatient treatment.
-Most recently she was the Associate Director of the ALIVE Program at the Post Traumatic Stress Center in New Haven, CT, providing trauma-centered drama therapy and verbal psychotherapy services in both clinical and public school settings.
+She is currently the Director of Counseling and Case Management at the Hetrick-Martin Institute in New York City, the nation’s largest LGBTQ+ youth services agency.
+Prior to that she was the Associate Director of the ALIVE Program at the Post Traumatic Stress Center in New Haven, CT, providing trauma-centered drama therapy and verbal psychotherapy services in both clinical and public school settings.

-She is a member of the Critical Pedagogy in the Arts Therapies think tank, a member of the board of directors of the Drama Therapy Review, and a graduate of the Institute for Arts in Psychotherapy.
+She is a member of the board of directors of the Drama Therapy Review, a graduate of the Institute for Arts in Psychotherapy, and was a founding member of the Critical Pedagogy in the Arts Therapies think tank.
 In 2012, Lizzie was awarded the German Chancellor Fellowship for Prospective Leaders through the Alexander von Humboldt Foundation, researching the impact of historical trauma on the development of drama therapy practices in Germany, Israel, and the United States.

 Lizzie has also worked on several research projects focused on the risk and protective factors that impact the mental health of LGBTQ youth.
 Her clinical work and research focuses on the impact of trauma and systemic oppression on young people’s lives in public schools and using drama therapy to promote transformation and healing, young adult identity development, and LGBTQ identity work.
 As a former educator-turned-drama therapist, she works with students to connect their lived experience to their learning process.

 - New York University Pi Lambda Theta Rho Leadership Award (2012)